meghanharrington/meghanharrington.github.io/index.md

 <img src="mingenderbar.png"  />
   </p>

  On this new scale, transgender females are very present as well as non-binary people.
 We see a notable increase in quotes from **non-binary** and **gender fluid** people from 2015 to 2020.
-This might suggest that the terms 'non-binary' and 'gender fluid' have become more normalized and more commonly used by journalists, or perhaps there has been a growth in the populations of people idenitfying that way.
+This might suggest that the terms 'non-binary' and 'gender fluid' have become more normalized and more commonly used by journalists, or perhaps there has been a growth in the populations of people identifying that way.

 It is important to note that the differences in proportions among genders are partly due to the differences in population sizes.
 The amount of transgender females is estimated to be about double the amount of transgender males in the U.S., so the idea is not to compare the proportions between groups here.
 We are more interested in the evolution from 2015 to 2020.
 As we have seen, many different people with different opinions talk about LGBTQ+ rights.
 We have to look at the content of the quotes for a deeper analysis of the related ideas.